Mole1424/minic-medium-tests/README.md

 As a result of this, I decided to create my own test set to be used in combination with the existing two to fully exercise my compiler -- inspired by the excellent work done by previous students for the harder test set.

+## What is added?

+### Error message (negative) testing

+The killer feature of this set of tests is negative testing!

+This works by attempting to compile invalid code, then failing the test script if the compiler passes without error.

+In addition to this, for invalid code which is also rejected by `clang`, the error message yielded by `clang` is also printed to model the output off.

+### Specification semantics testing

+Some tests for constraints of the specification beyond the largely syntactic simple tests are added, including:

+* Testing scope, as inner and outer scopes have specific semantics for their interactions
+* Testing truthiness, as integers and floats should be truthy as booleans in `if` and `while` statements
+* Testing all permutations of widening casts, as this is easy to miss something if not rigorous
+* Other miscellaneous tests, including:
+  * Variable and function name shadowing
+  * Nested trivial blocks
+  * Left-associative operand correctness
+  * `void` parameters
+  * Expression statements

 ## Installation

 As with the harder test set: